Stochastic Dynamics for Video Infilling: Model Details

 \subsection{Reference Module}

-The Reference module includes an \(Extractor\) and a \(RBConvLSTM\).
+Reference module includes an \(Extractor\) and a \(RBConvLSTM\).
 Given all the frames in \(\mathbf{X_{WR}}\), the \(Extractor\) learns the momentum and output two vectors \(C_{start}\) and \(C_{end}\).
-The \(RBConvLSTM\) is a residual bi-directional ConvLSTM.
-The first layer of \(RBConvLSTM\) uses \(C_{start}\) as the initial state of the forward cell and \(C_{end}\) for the backward cell.
-We also input \(h_S\) to the forward cell and \(h_T\) to the backward cell.
-For each step \(t\), \(RBConvLSTM\) outputs a dynamic constraint vector \(\hat{h}_t\).
-The whole dynamic constraint sequence has a conditional distribution \(P(\hat{h}_{S:T}|\mathbf{X_{WR}})\). \paragraph{RBConvLSTM} Our Reference module is essentially a sequence completion model.
-We need to transfer an incomplete sequence \(h_S, \mathbf{0},..., h_T\) to a complete sequence \(\hat{h}_S, \hat{h}_{S+1},...,\hat{h}_T\).
-Stacking multiple layers of RNN is a common practice for such task.
-In our model, input features to the bottom layer \(h_S, \mathbf{0},...,h_T\) share the same space with the output features \(\hat{h}_{S:T}\) of the top layer.
-Inspired by \cite{he2015deep}, we add an residual connection between each two layers to elevate the bottom features directly to the top.
+With the dynamics and momentum of $X_S$ and $X_T$, \(RBConvLSTM\) outputs a constraint vector \(\hat{h}_t\) for each intermediate step \(t\).
+The whole sequence of the constraint vector has a conditional distribution \(P(\hat{h}_{S:T}|\mathbf{X_{WR}})\). \paragraph{RBConvLSTM} \(RBConvLSTM\), a residual bi-directional ConvLSTM, is based on the studies of seq2seq \cite{sutskever2014sequence,bahdanau2014neural,xingjian2015convolutional}.
+As shown in Figure \ref{fig:stochastic_RBConvLSTM}, the first layer of \(RBConvLSTM\) uses \(C_{start}\) as the initial state of the forward cell and \(C_{end}\) for the backward cell.
+We need to propagate sparse constraints \(h_S, h_T\) to every time step from $S+1$ to $T-1$ to get outputs \(\hat{h}_S, \hat{h}_{S+1},...,\hat{h}_T\) as constraint vectors for Inference Module.
+They are critical to achieve the long-term coherence.
+Since the input features to the bottom layer \(h_S, \mathbf{0},...,h_T\) share the same feature space with \(\hat{h}_{S:T}\), inspired by \cite{he2015deep}, we add an residual connection between each two layers to elevate the bottom features directly to the top.
 In the end, RBConvLSTM combines all the three structures: the ConvLSTM, the bi-directional RNN and the residual connections.
-Its structural details are shown in Figure \ref{fig:stochastic_RBConvLSTM}.